Executive Summary

 • A pilot campaign to test hypotheses on the causes and possible solutions for low agency morale

-• A refinement stage during which communication efforts could be coordinated with existing DHS and ICE programming
+• A refinement stage during which communication efforts can be coordinated with existing DHS and ICE programming

 • A compartment-wide launch of an integrated, refined campaign

-• Monitoring and thorough reporting to enable campaign evolution and to show positive change in employee engagement to internal and external stakeholders
+• Monitoring and thorough reporting to enable campaign evolution and show a positive change in employee engagement with internal and external stakeholders

 Introduction: Employee Engagement and the Federal Context

 The Department of Homeland Security (DHS) recently earned the lowest Best Places to Work employee engagement rating for large government agencies.
-This 2018 rating was higher than it had been the previous year, but according to the U.S. Office of Personnel Management’s Federal Employee Viewpoint Survey (FEV) upon which the rating was based, their employee engagement rating was still 17th out of the 17 large agencies surveyed, as it had been in 2017.
-DHS is working to improve internal controls and the service they offer, but their approach to this problem has not yet achieved the desired outcomes.
-A more careful consideration of employee engagement may be helpful.
+This 2018 rating was higher than it had been the previous year.
+Still, according to the U.S. Office of Personnel Management’s Federal Employee Viewpoint Survey (FEV), the basis of the rating, their employee engagement rating was 17th out of 17 large agencies surveyed.
+The DHS is working to improve internal controls and its service, but its approach has not yet achieved the desired outcomes.
+Consequently, a more careful consideration of employee engagement may be helpful.

 According to a recent article in Forbes, employees who feel they have achieved a “positive work-life balance” are more productive and dedicated by 21 percent than those who feel they do not.
-A different study demonstrates that 25 percent of employees who felt they lacked on-the-job support for a balanced life had plans to quit in the next two years.
-According to the Center for American Progress, the cost of replacing an employee averages around 21 percent of their annual salary.
+A different study demonstrates 25 percent of employees who felt they lacked on-the-job support for a balanced life had plans to quit within two years.
+According to the Center for American Progress, the cost of replacing an employee average around 21 percent of their annual salary.
+In turn, good employee engagement can help keep costs down for enterprises.

-DHS and federal agencies in general have not scored as favorably as private sector businesses in employee engagement surveys.
-According to the formula used by Best Places to Work index (explained in detail below) the DHS scored a 53.1 out of 100 for employee engagement – the median score for all government agencies was 62.2 – while private sector business scored the significantly higher average of 77.1.
-Employee engagement leads to increased profits, which the private sector has been capitalizing on.
-Thus, investing more in employee mental and emotional health should be a priority for DHS on many levels.
+The DHS and federal agencies, in general, have not scored as favorably as private sector businesses in employee engagement surveys.
+According to the formula used by the Best Places to Work index, the DHS scored 53.1 out of 100 for employee engagement.
+Comparatively, the median score for all government agencies was 62.2.
+Meanwhile, private sector businesses scored a significantly higher average of 77.1.
+Employee engagement leads to increased profits, which the private sector has capitalized on.
+Thus, investing more in employee mental and emotional health should be a priority for the DHS on multiple levels.

-This is an important trend that the public sector should pay attention to, but beyond that, what does employee engagement mean in a federal context, and how can it be affected?
+This is an important trend the public sector should pay attention to.
+But beyond that, what does employee engagement mean in a federal context, and how can it be affected?
 What would indicate that creating this kind of change is necessary, and what kind of investment would it require?
-Flexible-hour plans, peer support programs, or wellness incentives might be enough to create an uptick in employee satisfaction, but meaningful cultural change will require more substantial, multi-level, and integrated work.
-This white paper offers an investigation of the conditions (specifically at the DHS) that would require such steps, and an explanation of how those steps can be taken.
+Flexible hours, peer support programs, or wellness incentives might create an uptick in employee satisfaction.
+However, meaningful cultural change will require more substantial, multi-level, and integrated work.
+This white paper investigates the conditions that require such steps and explains how they can be taken (specifically at the DHS ICE).

 Increased Employee Engagement: A Low-Cost, High-Impact Solution

-The PPS, which uses federal agencies’ employee engagement scores to determine their ranking on the Best Places to Work list, defines employee engagement as a reflection of the “satisfaction and commitment of the workforce and the willingness of its employees to put forth discretionary effort to achieve results.”
-Employee engagement, in turn, may also determine the longevity of any DHS outcomes improvements resulting from operational changes.
-Ultimately, in order to optimize DHS performance overall, employee engagement must be directly addressed and improved.
+The PPS uses federal agencies’ employee engagement scores to determine their ranking on the Best Places to Work list.
+It defines employee engagement as a reflection of the “satisfaction and commitment of the workforce and the willingness of its employees to put forth the discretionary effort to achieve results.”
+In turn, employee engagement may also determine the longevity of any DHS improvements resulting from operational changes.
+Ultimately, directly addressing and improving employee engagement is necessary to optimize DHS performance overall.

 Case Study: Employee Engagement and Performance Improvement at VA Medical Centers

-VA Medical Centers serve more than nine million veterans each year and are an integral part of our national health care system.
-Like DHS, they have an immensely important mission and role within our federal government.
-Recent research shows that while VA hospitals often offer superior medical care, they have lower patient satisfaction than non-VA hospitals, and VA patients are measurably less likely to recommend VA hospitals than patients at non-VA hospitals.
+VA Medical Centers serve more than nine million veterans annually and are integral to our national health care system.
+Like the DHS, they have a vital mission and role within our federal government.
+Recent research shows that while VA hospitals often offer superior medical care, they have lower patient satisfaction than non-VA hospitals.
+In fact, VA patients are measurably less likely to recommend VA hospitals than patients at non-VA hospitals.

-Keith Repko and Sigrid Andrew, the newly instated leaders at the VA hospitals in St. Louis, Missouri, and Altoona, Pennsylvania, respectively, had inherited underperforming facilities with low employee engagement, and they both successfully changed the course of their facilities.
+Keith Repko and Sigrid Andrew, the newly instated leaders at the VA hospitals in St. Louis, Missouri, and Altoona, Pennsylvania, respectively, had inherited underperforming facilities with low employee engagement.
+They both successfully changed the course of their facilities.
 A PPS/ BCG study exploring the actions they took and the outcomes they achieved showed that Repko and Andrew’s efforts to foster employee engagement broke down into three basic steps.
-At their respective institutions, they each: 1) actively solicited employee feedback, 2) implemented plans based on what they learned, and 3) connected employees to the VA mission and recognized the value of the work they did towards achieving that mission.
+At their respective institutions, they each: 1) actively solicited employee feedback, 2) implemented plans based on what they learned, and 3) connected employees to the VA mission and recognized the value of their work towards achieving that mission.

-To actively solicit employee feedback from the staff at the Altoona VA, Andrew physically sat down with ten percent of her individual employees and asked them what they thought she could do to manage their facility more effectively.
+To actively solicit employee feedback from the staff at the Altoona VA Hospital, Andrew physically sat down with ten percent of her employees.
+She asked them what they thought she could do to manage their facility more effectively.
 She learned they often felt disrespected and even bullied by hospital management.
-In response, she did two things: First, she told them clearly and unambiguously that she understood what they had said, and that she was doing something about it.
+In response, she did two things: First, she told them clearly and unambiguously that she understood what they had said and was doing something about it.
 Second, she designed and implemented training programs to develop better leaders.

 In St. Louis, Repko focused on the annual VA All Employee Survey.
 Concluding that “you cannot have engaged staff if you don’t have engaging leaders,” he expanded available leadership training to include leaders at all levels, providing them with “opportunities to get together and learn about the soft skills, including how to develop relationships, build trust, and empower employees.”
-He also expanded his leadership training curriculum to ensure that his leaders were all equipped to interpret, respond to, and take appropriate action based on the survey’s results.
-In this way, Repko not only increased employee engagement in the short term, but he also institutionalized his process to create long-term gains.
+He also expanded his leadership training curriculum to ensure his leaders could interpret, respond to, and take appropriate action based on the survey’s results.
+In this way, Repko increased employee engagement in the short term and institutionalized his process to create long-term gains.

-Key findings from the study indicate that as these medical centers’ employee engagement scores rose, their patient satisfaction rates went up, registered nurse turnover declined, and call center answer speeds became faster while unfinished and dropped calls decreased.
+Key findings from the study indicate that as these medical centers’ employee engagement scores rose, their patient satisfaction rates went up, and registered nurse turnover declined.
+Call center answer speeds became faster, while unfinished and dropped calls decreased.
 In summary, according to the study’s analysis of the results of Repko and Andrew’s efforts, “employee engagement drives patient experience and the ability to retain mission-critical talent.”
 Notably, the new leaders at these two facilities created these high-impact changes at a low cost.
-The strategies implemented at the Altoona and St. Louis VA hospital offer intriguing insights for the DHS and other agencies seeking to improve employee morale and agency performance.
+The strategies implemented at the Altoona and St. Louis VA hospitals offer intriguing insights for the DHS and ICE and other agencies seeking to improve employee morale and agency performance.

 The Red Carrot approach to this challenge would embrace a 6-step scientific process shown to produce results:

-Ongoing communication throughout this six-step process will inform and update employees of our progress.
-By bringing employees into our research process, we steer them away from feeling like test subjects and towards feeling like the co-creators of positive change in their workspace.
+Ongoing communication throughout this process will inform and update employees on our progress.
+By bringing employees into our research process, we steer them away from feeling like test subjects.
+The idea is for employees to feel like the co-creators of positive change in their workspace.

-This holistic, process-oriented approach to employee engagement represents a paradigmatic shift away from traditional research models.
+This holistic, process-oriented employee engagement approach represents a paradigm shift from traditional research models.

-We would launch Step 1, our initial research phase, with a deep analysis of the most recent FEVs.
-We would also gather additional data from focus groups at major ICE locations, national engagement- specific surveys of ICE employees, and senior-leader engagement training.
+We would launch our initial research phase with a deep analysis of the most recent FEVs.
+We would gather additional data from focus groups at major ICE locations, national engagement, specific surveys of ICE employees, and senior-leader engagement training.
 Next, our social science Ph.D. would devise open-ended qualitative research and follow that up with quantitative methods to validate results.
-Human-Centered Design (HCD) research of ICE employees would shed light on real, daily employee challenges, while the study of a small sample representative of the broader population could help us target a few quick wins.
-Interviews with members of the Senior Executive Service would help us to understand how feedback is received, processed, and actioned throughout the agency.
+Human-Centered Design (HCD) research of ICE employees would shed light on real, daily employee challenges.
+Studying a small sample representative of the broader population could help us target a few quick wins.
+Interviews with members of the Senior Executive Service would allow us to understand how feedback is received, processed, and actioned throughout the agency.

-During each phase, we would update ICE employees with the status of our research.
+During each phase, we would update ICE employees on the status of our research.
 For example, at the beginning of the research program, introductory emails would inform employees of the upcoming effort, its goals, and its limitations.
-As our research progresses, we would update employees of interim findings and the upcoming changes based on our results.
+Particularly as our research progresses, we would update employees on interim findings and upcoming changes based on our results.
 Such communication would inform employees and motivate them to participate.
 All communication would be submitted to ICE for pre-distribution approval.

-Fundamental to this approach is ensuring that employees feel they have had opportunities to provide feedback – and that their feedback has been heard.
-Each email sent will link to an online survey allowing employees to provide feedback on both the content of the communication as well as the communication itself.
+Fundamental to this approach is ensuring that employees feel they have had opportunities to provide feedback.
+Each email will link to an online survey allowing employees to give feedback on the content and the communication.

-Unlike a traditional employee engagement research program, our proposed program will use the research program itself as a tool to help improve employee engagement.
-The key to increasing employee engagement is to engage employees in the decisions that impact them, and our research plan integrates that into the program.
+Unlike a traditional employee engagement research program, our proposed approach will use the research program itself as a tool to make improvements.
+The key is to engage employees in the decisions that impact them.

-During Step 2, based on our analysis of our collected data, we would create a pilot campaign targeting one or two of the problem areas we identify in the above research.
-The campaign would entirely depend on the research that preceding it, but the two examples below provide an idea of how we might proceed.
+Based on our analysis of our collected data, we would create a pilot campaign targeting the problem areas.
+The campaign would entirely depend on the research preceding it.

-Our final step before launch would be to share our progress with directors and senior leaders at ICE.
-We would refine our campaign based on our research and integrate into our campaign existing ICE employee engagement or change management initiatives, allowing us to augment and highlight current efforts.
+Lastly, our final step before the launch would be to share our progress with directors and senior leaders at ICE.
+We would refine our campaign based on our research and integrate findings.
+This would allow us to augment and highlight current efforts.

 About Red Carrot